ZeitOnline/vivi/core/src/zeit/content/gallery/README.txt

 Container api
 +++++++++++++

-Explicitly check the container api:
+Explicitly check the container api methods we have not used above.

+__contains__:

 >>> '01.jpg' in gallery
 True